Meeting the Universe Halfway

 Jen Liu is the only artist I cannot meet in person, as she lives in New York, too far for a studio visit.
 I am lucky though to find a work of hers on display at the Akademie der Künste in Berlin, as part of the Berlinale film festival.
 The film Pink Slime Caesar Shift (2018) has also been chosen for the exhibition in the KIT.
 “Do you need to illuminate your dark matter?” somebody in the film asks, and then we enter what seems to be a descent into DNA structures, a meeting of the letters G, T, C, and A, with faces and objects.
 A storyline is there, quite a hilarious one in fact, about secret messages hidden in the DNA of in-vitro hamburgers.
 It is surprising to find out that these coded messages are being produced in reality, in order to support communication between labor activists in China, where such activism is banned by the government.
 Again the relationship between words and image comes to the fore.
 In this case, there is quite some room for interpretation between spoken words and visuals.
 The artist used texts from existing sources, such as education material of labor activists, accounts of industrial poisoning, and corporate bio-tech brochures.
 Visually, the movie seems to present a surreal digitalism, where letters move through space, bump into a face, where a slimy landscape appears out of meat.
 It seems a virtual world where everything is connected, but not in a way that is reassuring.
 The atmosphere is cold and detached; people are puppets, figures in a machine-like system, radars in a economic efficiency force.
 The film could be taken as a tale about the cruelties of capitalism, where the individual is still visible, but only as an appearance, a utility, without any psychological depth or power to act.

 Kubilay Mert Ural used to be a factory worker in a village in Turkey.
-He was working “the Turkish way,” he said, meaning he had to do all different types of work, including heavy physical labor.
 In his free time, he painted, which is how he started, and he still feels like he is learning.
 One day he got a letter of invitation for a residency in Amsterdam.
 There, in his studio, he shows me the paintings that will be on view in the KIT, plus two videos.
 The videos are banal, cruel, beautiful, and with a strange, associative flow of things and actions.
 Spheres of life come together in a chain of association, put together in rough, unpolished footage.
 There is no contradiction, as everything seems to happen in the same flow, a dreamlike passing present.
 Or is it all a memory?
 “I am a storyteller,” Kubilay says.
 Compared to the films, the paintings have a different texture.
 They are more focused on one situation, and the scene is articulated, also in color.
 In a kind of naïve style, human and animal behavior merge: there is aggressive, possessive love-making, there is a table tennis match between two mountains, or are they veiled figures?
 The painting medium, with its layered expression, allows him to depict things fragile and violent at the same time.
 “We are so primitive,” Kubilay remarks, referring to how people behave in physical ways.

 In the hairy, life-size sculptures of Müge Yilmaz, the distinction between animal, plant, and human has faded.
 We are looking at creatures, at funny, scary monsters not unlike ourselves, though.
 One of them is greenish; the fur looks a bit like the pattern of an army camouflage suit.
 “Animals use the ability to be invisible.
 They can hide to protect themselves, but it also helps them to hunt, to attack,” Müge reflects, and adds an analogy: “Humans feel invisible when they move to a new country.”
 The artist herself was born in Turkey, studied in Rome, and now lives in The Netherlands, and thus has some experience with changing skin, grades of visibility.
 When we meet, she is still considering how to paint the “Preppers,” as she calls her sculptures, for the exhibition in the KIT.
 She wants them in colors that blend with the surroundings; they should be ready to vanish, visually.
 In this case, she will have to make them fit in an urban, concrete surrounding.
 Thinking about the current state of affairs does not make her optimistic, neither about her home country of Turkey (“everybody is in jail”), nor about global issues, such as the scarcity of water and care for environment.
 All of this seems to inform her work.
 Art cannot really change these things, she thinks, “but it turns things around.”
 Meanwhile the Preppers are prepared for the worst, for the apocalyptic.
 Just in case.